post-hero-img

 What is the role of site search?

-Put simply, its function is to allow users to query a website for a keyword (or keywords) that they want to find.
+Put simply, it allows users to query a website for a keyword (or keywords) that they want to find.

 Search is designed to help users find what they are looking for quickly and effortlessly.
 This often implies that users already know what they want.
 Think about it: you use Google Search, for example, if you wish to find a vegan lasagna recipe, a store that sells Nike products, the location of the nearest hair salon, etc.